 Our children will be inspired to have an appreciation of our rich and varied literary heritage and a habit of reading widely and often.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.

 We believe that children need to develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the primary curriculum.
 A secure basis in oracy and literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.
 Through our English curriculum, we strive to teach the children how important their reading, writing, speaking and listening skills will be in the real world.
-By giving this context to their learning, the children understand the value of English to them now, and in their future.
+The English Curriculum at Christ Church is supported by research from the Centre for Literacy in Primary Education (CLPE).
+This teaching of reading and writing is enhanced by the choice of core texts from the Power of Reading scheme that is guided by CLPE.
+By using research and cultural capital to children's learning, the children understand the value of English to them now, and in their future.

 English at Christ Church